lfxgroove/rtorrent-interface/README.md

 # Todo
 * Be notified in some way when a torrent is finished
+* Make sure that all necessary config options are set before starting up.

 ## Via website
 * Some kind of refresh token as described in http://stackoverflow.com/questions/26739167/jwt-json-web-token-automatic-prolongation-of-expiration